- Farooq Abdullah, 83, was placed under detention on August 5

 His detention was extended after three months and today was the last day of the extended custody.

 Days after the Article 370 move, Mr Abdullah had hit out at the government and also accused Home Minister Amit Shah of lying in parliament about him not being detained.
 "How do you think one would feel when your body is being carved, the body that stood together in all odds, fought every evil unitedly...
 They divided regions, will they divide hearts too?
 Will they divide Hindus and Muslims?
 I thought my India was for all, everyone who believes in secular, unity," the National Conference leader had said, breaking down while speaking to NDTV on August 6.

 That was the last he was heard in public before being placed under house arrest.

-Days ago, eight opposition parties sent a joint resolution to the BJP-led government, demanding the immediate release of all political detainees in Kashmir, especially the three former Chief Ministers -- Farooq and Omar Abdullah and Mehbooba Mufti.
+Days ago, eight opposition parties sent a joint resolution to the BJP-led government, demanding the immediate release of all political detainees in Kashmir.
 Under the Narendra Modi government, "democratic dissent is being muzzled by coercive administrative action, which has threatened the basic ideals of Justice, Liberty, Equality and Fraternity as enshrined in our Constitution," the resolution read.